-I love travelling and visiting exotic places.
-The one part about it that I don’t love as much are the long haul flights.
+I love travelling and visiting exotic places, and if you’re reading my blog, chances are you do too.
+The one part about it that I don’t love as much, until I become a millionaire and can jet set around the world in Business Class, are the long flights in Economy.
 I like to think I deal with long flights quite well (being a short girl has its advantages every now and then!) and since I know a lot of people don’t, I figured I’d put together some advice on how to survive long flights.
-Read on to find out my key suggestions for how to survive a long haul flight, and arrive at destination not feeling horrible.
+Read on to discover my top tips for surviving a long flight in Economy, and arriving at destination not feeling horrible.

-- 1 10 tips to survive long flights
+- 1 How to survive long flights in Economy

 - 1.1 Get an aisle seat

 - 1.2 Stay active while you’re at the airport

 - 1.3 Be the last to board the plane

 - 1.4 Go for a walk up and down the aisle every now and then

 - 1.5 Bring with you something to do